 Regardless of whether this figure accurately reflects what is going on in your home, the sheer magnitude of the findings makes it glaringly clear that most kids are more plugged in than ever-which means they're being bombarded with cultural messages that you may not always agree with.
 "Media plays a huge role in the way kids understand everything from sex and gender to drugs and alcohol," says Anne Zehren, a mother of two young boys and board member and former president of Common Sense Media, a nonprofit dedicated to offering parents practical solutions for family media issues.
 "They need to hear your voice alongside all the other noise out there."

-Sharing it As much as possible, parents need to be with their kids when they're watching, reading, listening, surfing, or gaming.
+As much as possible, parents need to be with their kids when they're watching, reading, listening, surfing or gaming.
 Most children aren't naturally attuned to subtle (or even blatant) marketing messages and bias.

 Instead of simply banning the song (good luck with that anyway!), Common Sense Media suggests using it as an opportunity to talk about what it means to be in a healthy, loving relationship.
 Ask your child to think of five reasons someone might continue to date a person who makes him unhappy.
 What are some things you could do to break free if that happened to you?
 The conversation that results will give you an organic way to impart your family's values.